StochLab/SlopedTerrainLinearPolicy/README.md

         python create_initial_policy.py --policyName filename

-This save the initial policy as *filename.npy* in the initial_policies folder.This is to be loaded later as the initial polcy when you want train your own polciy.However there are a few initial policies present in the same folder which could be directly used to start the ARS training.
+This saves the initial policy as *filename.npy* in the initial_policies folder.This file is to be loaded later as the initial polcy when you want train your own polciy.However there are a few initial policies present in the same folder which could be directly used to start the ARS training.

 **Note:** The initial policies are by default saved in the *initial_policies* folder.